18c83fd3-25ea-4ed9-8205-2abeff9b3883/Echo-Notes/Docs/Uninstall.md

 # Uninstalling Echo-Notes

-Echo-Notes supports multiple uninstallation methods depending on how you installed it.
+Echo-Notes supports multiple uninstallation methods depending on how you installed it..

 ---